chrisjlapp/ofs-release/README.md

 ## Roadmap

 ### planned for v1.5.x
 - Working on adding built in NMOS server support and NMOS Crosspoint controller.
+- UI enhancement w/ light mode

 ### in progress but uncommited
 - I am attempting to also support Netgear AV switches, but their API has so many bugs it is proving to be very difficult.